"My work as an artist is to turn my dreams into responsibilities."

 If you were waiting for a sign, this is it.

 My art is a testament to what life has shown me in my seemingly short existence thus far.
 This is a honest reflection of the inter-workings of a girl who was touched with fire at a young age, a demonstration of the artistic temperament of an individual who bore witness to mentally ill yet genius parent[s].
 The normalcy of experiencing and bearing witness to these exalted highs and despairing lows on a constant basis paved the way to transcendence within my inner self – seeking reason, solace, and coping mechanisms to cure an ocean of turbulent waters.

 Someone once told me that the world was actually made perfect.
 Nothing is wrong with it, it’s only our perceptions of the world which are imperfect.
 This really hit home and put things into perspective for me.
 Looking back, it was a trigger that made me think that you can always seek safety in reason and rationale.
 Of course, I must not forget to add “laughter is the best medicine,” which gives rise to the recurring theme of irony and contradiction in my work.

 Now I’ve come to the conclusion that everything does and does not happen for a reason, as cliché as that may sound.
-My life certainly started outside of the comfort zone.
+My life certainly started outside the comfort zone.
 The only thing I can be sure of is that you can be sure of nothing.
 Security is one big illusion, and life is one big test.
 My art is simply a reflection of me in my attempts to make sense of it all.
-My hope for anyone who comes in contact with my art is that you are somewhat enlightened, for better or for worse, as I hope you find yourself in a moment of reflection.
+My hope for anyone who comes in contact with my art is that you are engaged and touched, for better or for worse, as you find yourself in a moment of reflection.
 If my work did not provoke thought, foster consciousness, and tickle the soul, I wouldn’t be doing my job as I intend.